Bhagavata Sampradaya

 Historically, the Bhagavatas worshipped Vāsudeva-Krishna.
 An early depiction of Vāsudeva-Krishna on a coin of Agathocles of Bactria, 190–180 BCE.

-The Bhagavata (/ˈbɑːgəˌvɑːtə/; भागवत, IAST: Bhāgavata /sa/) tradition, also called Bhagavatism (/ˌbɑːgəˈvɑːtɪz(ə)m/), is an ancient religious sect that traced its origin to the region of Mathura.
-After its syncretism with the Brahmanical tradition of Vishnu, Bhagavatism became a pan-Indian tradition by the second century BCE, according to R.C.
-Majumdar.
+The Bhagavata (/ˈbɑːgəˌvɑːtə/; भागवत, IAST: Bhāgavata /sa/) Sampradāya (or Bhāgavata Dharma) is an ancient Vaishnava tradition centered on devotion (bhakti) to the Supreme Reality (svayam bhagavan) revealed as Bhagavān Vāsudeva-Kṛṣṇa, which originated in the region of Mathura.
+Integrating Vedic traditions of Vishnu and Narayana with devotion to Vāsudeva-Kṛṣṇa, the Bhāgavata tradition expanded across the Indian subcontinent by the second century BCE.

-Historically, Bhagavatism corresponds to the development of a popular theistic movement in India, departing from the elitist sacrificial rites of Vedism, and initially focusing on the worship of the Vrishni hero Vāsudeva in the region of Mathura.
+The Bhāgavata tradition developed as part of the broader emergence of popular theistic movements in ancient India.
+This propagated devotional worship that contrasted with large-scale Vedic ritual sacrifices.
+Early epigraphic and literary records such as Pāṇini's Aṣṭādhyāyī (4.3.98) document the worship of Bhagavān Vāsudeva among the Vṛṣṇis in the region of Mathura.
 It later assimilated into the concept of Narayana where Krishna is conceived as svayam bhagavan.
-According to some historical scholars, worship of Krishna emerged in the 1st century BCE.
-However, Vaishnava traditionalists place it in the 4th century BCE.
-Despite the relative silence of the earlier Vedic sources, the features of Bhagavatism and the principles of monotheism of Bhagavata school, as described in the Bhagavad Gita, are viewed as an example of the belief that Vāsudeva-Krishna is not an avatar of the Vedic Vishnu, but is the Supreme Being Himself.
+Some historians date the formal worship of Krishna to the 1st century BCE, while Vaishnava tradition dates its origins earlier to around 4th century BCE.
+In texts such as Bhagavd Gita, the Bhāgavata tradition presents Vāsudeva-Krishna not merely as an incarnation of Vishnu, but as Supreme Being himself.

 Definition of Krishnaism

-The Heliodorus pillar, dedicated by a Greek ambassador from the court of Indo-Greek king Antialcidas circa 100 BCE, contains the first known inscription related to the Bhagavata cult in India.
+The Heliodorus pillar, dedicated by a Greek ambassador from the court of Indo-Greek king Antialcidas circa 100 BCE, contains the first known inscription related to the Bhagavata tradition in India.

-In the ninth century CE Bhagavatism was already at least a millennium old and many disparate groups, all following the Bhagavata Purana could be found.
-Various lineages of Gopala worshipers developed into identifiable denominations.
-However, the unity that exists among these groups in belief and practice has given rise to the general term Krishnaism.
-Today the faith has a significant following outside of India as well.
-Many places associated with Krishna such as Vrindavan attract millions of pilgrims each year who participate in religious festivals that recreate scenes from Krishna's life on Earth.
-Some believe that early Bhagavatism was enriched and transformed with powerful and popular Krishna tradition with a strong "human" element to it.
+By the ninth century CE, the Bhāgavata tradition was already at least a millennium old with diverse communities adhering to the teachings of the Bhagavata Purana.
+Various lineages of Gopala worshipers developed into distinct traditions.
+These lineages share basic beliefs and practices, resulting in scholars using the umbrella term Krishnaism.
+Today the tradition has a significant following worldwide.
+Pilgrimage centers associated with Krishna, such as Vrindavan, attract millions of devotees annually for festivals depicting events from Krishna's life on earth.
+Some believe that early Bhāgavata tradition was enriched and transformed with powerful and popular Krishna tradition with a strong "human" element to it.